conti748/cryceleb2023/README.md

 The entire solution has been developed using Google Colab without a proper hyper-parameter selection, that can further improve the performances.

+## Evaluation
+The notebook evaluate.ipynb evaluate the prediction using the fine-tuned model on the dev-set and the test-set to produce the final submission.
+The notebook download the data from HF_hub and the fine-tuned model from Google-Drive, you can manually download the model [here](https://drive.google.com/file/d/1eZnYIlL5ZrLKoqBoEUow9M_EfX1Xt0MQ/view?usp=sharing).

+Here, you can find the performance on the dev-set....
+XXXXX

+## Training

+To train the model, follow these steps: